leonguyen-dev/ms-identity-ciam-native-javascript/typescript/native-auth/angular-sample/README.md

 ```

 - All authentication flows and UI are implemented in the `src/app/components/` directory.
+- Shared components for JIT and MFA are consolidated in `src/app/components/shared/` to promote code reuse.
 - Shared UI and logic are in `src/app/components/` and `src/app/services/`.
 - The CORS proxy and configuration files are at the project root.